-- (1) This section applies to an AIS approval- - (a) granted under part 4A of the repealed regulation; and - (b) in force immediately before the commencement. - (2) The approval- - (a) is taken to have been granted under part 3; and - (b) if the approval was subject to a relevant condition immediately before the commencement-continues in force subject to the relevant condition. - (3) Subsection (2)(b) does not limit section 76.
+- This section applies to an AIS approval- - (a) granted under part 4A of the repealed regulation; and - (b) in force immediately before the commencement. - (2) The approval - is taken to have been granted under part 3; and (a) - if the approval was subject to a relevant condition (b) immediately before the commencement-continues in force subject to the relevant condition. - Subsection (2)(b) does not limit section 76.